cnlohr/brokeredupdateandsync/README.md

 that is effected by gravity and nothing that keeps moving after the player has let go.

-(1) Add the BrokeredUpdateManager object to your scene, it doesn't matter where (2) Add the BrokeredSync object to your scene.
+1. Add the BrokeredUpdateManager object to your scene, it doesn't matter where
+2. Add the BrokeredSync object to your scene.

-To make more objects able to be sync'd,
+To make more objects able to be sync'd, on your object you want brokered sync on,
-(1) "Add Component" "VRC Pickup"
+1. "Add Component" "VRC Pickup"
-(2) "Add Component" "BrokeredSync"
+2. "Add Component" "BrokeredSync"

+I recommend using a box collider.
+If you want the blocks to behave fun, uncheck "Use Gravity" and check "Is Kinematic" and uncheck "Is Trigger"

 NOTE: This relies upon BrokeredUpdateManager, which is included in the unitypackage.